Essential-coding/animals/README.md

 - In the contact forum there will be a **message box** provided for the user , if they have any **related questions** towards the site.

+### Requirements

+- Navigate through the website using the navbar to access different sections of the page as well as other pages.

+- Access the read more buttons for information in depth.